AdobeDocs/dynamic-media-classic.en/help/using/deploying-video-websites-mobile-sites.md

 ### Implement Embed Code for using HTML5 video with MP4 video assets {#implementing-embed-code-for-using-html-video-with-mp-video-assets}

-If you do not use the Adobe Dynamic Media Classic HTML5 video player, but instead want to use the native HTML5 `<video>` tag with MP4 video assets, you can use the following Embed Code sample:
+You may not want to use the Adobe Dynamic Media Classic HTML5 video player.
+Instead, if you want to use the native HTML5 `<video>` tag with MP4 video assets, you can use the following Embed Code sample:

 ```as3
 <video poster="S7 video thumbnail URL" controls>